yeeac/kosyncsrv/README.md

 # kosyncsrv
-a tiny koreader sync server rewritten by golang according to [koreader-sync](https://github.com/myelsukov/koreader-sync), it uses the sqlite3 file as the database by default, tables will be auto created while the programm runs
+a tiny koreader sync server rewritten by golang according to [koreader-sync](https://github.com/myelsukov/koreader-sync), it uses sqlite3 file as the database by default, tables will be auto created while the programm runs

 ## build and run
 if you are using the newer go version wiht modle